 John Henry’s visits to Parkway became less regular when he started school full time, but his appreciation for senior adults grew no less strong as he and his family maintained their relationship with the Parkway community.
 The boys didn’t get to know their grandparents well, so Parkway residents largely filled the role of elderly relatives.

-One particular resident, Lynn Matthews, has watched John Henry grow up with a grandmotherly pride.
+One particular resident, Lynn Mathews, has watched John Henry grow up with a grandmotherly pride.
 Her late husband, David, lived in skilled nursing when John Henry first started visiting Parkway Place, and the families now consider each other close friends.

 Last summer, just before starting high school at Strake Jesuit, John Henry returned to Parkway to lead activities like Bingo and chair volleyball as part of his school’s initiatives to encourage freshmen to complete service hours with senior adults.